uwaiseibna2/GAP/README.md

   'C:/Program Files/.../Rscript.exe' PredictRegions.R ./ TRUE input/species.txt input/sample-dataset.fa input/phylogeny.txt
   ```

-The output of this function is a file named `associated.csv` under the `results` folder, which contains the identifiers for all predicted genomic regions in a single column.
+The output of this function is a file named `associated.csv` in the `results` folder, which contains the identifiers for all predicted genomic regions in a single column.